-- 1. Power cycle the unit.
+- 1. Ensure the upgrade jumper is set to RUN.
+Power cycle the unit.
 The unit should now reboot. - 2.
 You can now close the terminal program and disconnect the RS-232 serial cable from the PC.

 SERIAL PORT CONFIGURATION AND STATUS 4.6.